telenovelachuan/job_slot_retention/retention_analysis.md

 The most correlated features with Renewal_Flag are:

-- day_diff 0.64
+- day diff 0.64
-- market profit 0.13
+- cost per applicant -0.2
+- Click_Market_Value 0.12
 - start_click_per_slot 0.12
-- start_year -0.11

 It seems the duration of the contract plays a vital role in renewal.
 Then to use decision tree for feature importance.
 Below is the calculated feature importance by a random forest that contains 500 trees.

 ![rf_feat_imp](https://github.com/telenovelachuan/job_slot_retention/blob/master/reports/figures/feature_importance_rf.png)

-Day_diff(contract duration in days) largely outperforms all other features, with end_month, Click_Market_Value and start month following after.
+Day_diff(contract duration in days) largely outperforms all other features, with Click_Market_Value, end_month and start month following after.

 Boosting method is also tried.
 The feature importance calculated by a Gradient Boosting forest is shown below.

 ![gb_feat_imp](https://github.com/telenovelachuan/job_slot_retention/blob/master/reports/figures/feature_importance_gb.png)

-Top features are generally the same, except that the importance of day_diff increased from .49 to .69.
+Top features are generally the same, except that the importance of day_diff increased from .38 to .67.

 Some assumptions here for the classification models: